rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 9/my-react-app/README.md

 -----------------------------------------------------------------------------------------------------
 Leaving the stuff above because it looks important Anyways, this is the react app thing.
 I have no idea what it is I need to add, but I'm gonna try my best anyways!

+For some reason, though, it won't opn so I can't run it to see if it works.

 These are the notes for this assignment (also known as me just me copying and pasting things from the slides):

 Task: Create a Task Manager App
     Create a React app with multiple components Implement add, complete, and delete functionality
     Use useState for task management

     Use useEffect to save to localStorage

     Include task filtering (all, active, completed)

 Techincal Specifications: